JSAcevedo2000/JSAcevedo2000.github.io/Home.md

 ### Topics covered:

-* Setup and build XIOS and NEMO on a docker image
+* Setup and build XIOS and NEMO in a docker image
 * Run NEMO
+* Lagrangian analysis of NEMO output, using PARCELS
+* Plotting surface fields using Python script